alexeev-engineer/zennet/README.md

 Project releases are available at [this link](https://github.com/alexeev-engineer/zennet/releases).

 ## Functional
-Here you can see what SQLRMT can already do and what else is planned to be added in the future:
+Here you can see what zennet can already do and what else is planned to be added in the future:

  - [x] Asynchrony support
  - [x] Logging